 One in 10 Americans over the age of 65 suffers from vision loss.
 The odds of vision loss increase as one ages, leading to a ratio of one in four over the age of 75.
 Furthermore, research has shown that vision loss in different racial and ethnic groups is attributable to different causes.
 In 2014, the cost of lost vision in the U.S. was an astounding $140 billion.

 The USC Roski Eye Institute is committed to finding cures for eye disease and blindness through our personalized approach to care, groundbreaking treatments and relentless pursuit of scientific discovery.

 Our pioneering breakthroughs have changed our approach to patient care.

 - Influence on Changing Public Health Policy in America – Dr. Rohit Varma and his team conducted several population-based, multi-phased studies that identify the risk factors that contribute to eye disease development and progression.
 The groundbreaking studies have led to early detection of eye disease and prevention.

 - Invention of Optical Coherence Tomography (OCT) – An imaging technique, which revolutionized the diagnosis of eye diseases.
-Dr. Carmen Puliafito, co-inventor of OCT was the first ophthalmologist to use this technology in the study of eye disease over 20 years ago.
-Since then, this advanced imaging technique has evolved and continues to change the way ophthalmologists diagnose eye disease.
+Since its invention over 20 years ago, this advanced imaging technique has evolved and continues to change the way ophthalmologists diagnose eye disease.